-ASN Bank seeks to use its investments in such a way as to contribute to the conservation of animal and plant species and to the conservation and improvement of ecosystem services.
+We seek to use our investments in such a way as to contribute to the conservation of animal and plant species and to the conservation and improvement of ecosystem services.
 All investments in projects, companies and loans are therefore assessed according to their positive contribution to biodiversity.

-C. Protecting and improving biodiversity
+C Protecting and improving biodiversity